austencloud/tka-studio/docs/FIREBASE_SETUP.md

 # Firebase Setup Guide

-This guide walks you through setting up a Firebase project for your TKA application.
+This guide walks you through setting up a Firebase project for your TKA Studio application.

 ## Step 1: Create a Firebase Project